bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

         return acc
 ```

-Pytorch provides two primitives for handling data: `torch.utils.data.Dataset` and `torch.utils.data.DataLoader`. `Dataset` stores the samples and their corresponding labels while `DataLoader` provides an iterable over a dataset.
+Pytorch provides two primitives for handling data: `torch.utils.data.Dataset` and `torch.utils.data.DataLoader`. `Dataset` stores the samples and their corresponding labels while `DataLoader` creates an iterable over an instance of `Dataset`.

 First, we convert the data into torch tensors.